-At this point the system files on the hard drive appear in the usual locations in the file system, and you can run additional commands like ccur-grub2 to change the default kernel to boot or modify kernel boot options.
-See the ccur-grub2(1) man page for more information.
+At this point the system files on the hard drive appear in the usual locations in the file system, and you can run additional commands like blscfg in CentOS-based operating systems and ccur-grub2 in Ubuntu, to change the default kernel to boot or modify kernel boot options.
+See the blscfg(1) and ccur-grub2(1) man page for more information.

-7.1.5 How to Install CentOS Remotely Over VNC
+8.1.5 How to Install CentOS Remotely Over VNC